BYTESHAUS/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 </td>
 <td>

-What known frameworks and less-known workarounds can do is a subject of the repository with more close-ups to practical code:
+What known frameworks and lesser-known workarounds can do is the subject of the repository with more close-ups to practical code:

 </td></tr></table>